ACCME#AccreditedCMEDelivers

 AccreditedCMEDelivers

-We encourage you to use this document to create greater dialogue with your organization’s leaders and to answer the question “why invest in accredited CME?”
+We encourage you to use these messages to create greater dialogue with your organization’s leaders and to answer the question “why invest in accredited CME?”

 Accredited Continuing Medical Education Delivers